 In the fund financial statements, the "current financial resources" measurement focus or the "economic resources" measurement focus is used, as appropriate.
 All governmental funds utilize a "current financial resources" measurement focus.
 Only current financial assets and liabilities are generally included on their balance sheets.
-Their operating statements present sources and uses of available spendable financial resources during a given period.
-These funds use fund balance as their measure of available spendable financial resources at the end of the period.
+Their operating statements present sources and uses of available spendable financial resources at the end of the period.